 Child Custody and Relocation

 Legal Custody v.
 Physical Custody Legal custody is the responsibility for making decisions regarding a child’s health, healthcare, education and welfare.
 For instances, decisions such as which doctor will treat the children, and what schools the children attend.
 In California, parents may be given joint legal custody or solo legal custody.
 Joint legal custody means that the parents share responsibility for making such decisions.
 Solo legal custody means that one parent has the right to make those decisions on behalf of the children.
 Physical custody, on the other hand, refers to where the children actually live.
 As with legal custody, physical custody can be joint or solo.
 Joint physical custody means that the children spend a portion of their time with each parent.
 Solo physical custody mans that the children live with only one parent.
 Oftentimes when one parent is given solo physical custody, the other parent has visitation rights; however, this is not always the case.
 Legal custody and physical custody are distinct issues legally.
-Therefore, custody arrangements can vary, such as: joint legal custody - joint physical custody, solo legal custody – solo physical custody, joint legal custody – solo physical custody, and solo legal custody – joint physical custody.
+Therefore, custody arrangements can vary.
+The child support payments made by either parent will also reflect the custody agreement.

 How Custody is Determined Custody can be determined through negotiation, litigation, or temporarily through a protective order.
 However, the way that a California family court determines custody comes down to the “Best Interests of the Child.”
 The court will look to the following factors to determine what is in the best interests of a child:

 - The health, safety and welfare of the child

 - History of domestic violence or substance abuse by either parent